vyca2017/content/content/reference/relay-api/mutations/creating-nodes.md

 # Creating a node with the Relay API

-Creates a new node for a specific model that gets assigned a new `id`.
+Creates a new node for a specific type that gets assigned a new `id`.
-All [required](!alias-teizeit5se#required) fields of the model without a [default value](!alias-teizeit5se#default-value) have to be specified, the other fields are optional arguments.
+All [required](!alias-teizeit5se#required) fields of the type without a [default value](!alias-teizeit5se#default-value) have to be specified, the other fields are optional arguments.

 The query response can contain all fields of the newly created node, including the `id` field.